-For the purposes of this section, a "community" is generally defined as the entire area within the applicant's political boundaries (incorporated area, certificated area, etc.); however, if a county is the applicant, a clearly defined area within the county which is to be served by the proposed project, and which is not within the political boundaries of any other entity within the county, may be considered the community if determined appropriate and reasonable by the Department.
-Also, if a municipality serves customers outside of their city/town limits, those customers shall be considered part of the community in making the small/low income determination.
+For the purposes of this section, "Service Area" is generally defined as the entire geographic area within the applicant's political boundaries to which the applicant provides, or is authorized to provide, service.
+For municipal applicants, this would include any/all areas outside the city/town limits to which service is currently provided, and/or to which service will be provided by the proposed project, if determined appropriate and reasonable by MDEQ.
+For county applicants, a clearly defined area within the county which is to be served by the proposed project, and which is not within the political boundaries/service area of any other entity within the county, may be considered the service area and/or project area if determined appropriate and reasonable by MDEQ.
+"Project Area" is defined as the geographic area within the applicant's Service Area which will be served by the proposed project.

-The population and median household income used in this determination shall be that defined in the ESRI Business Analyst 2021 Demographics and Income Profile (the same source which previously published the Community Sourcebook of Zip Code Demographics, historically used for such determinations in the WPCRLF Program).
+The demographic data used in making these determinations shall be the latest available at the time of ranking from the on-line ESRI Business Analyst service (the same objective, reliable source which previously published the Community Sourcebook of Zip Code Demographics, historically used for such determinations in since inception of the WPCRLF Program).

-Projects ranked on this Priority List will be eligible to receive loan subsidy in the form of principal forgiveness equal to 75% of the total loan amount.
-After bids are received the subsidy amount will be adjusted, to reflect 75% of the amount resulting from subtraction of any included construction contingency from the total as-bid loan amount, provided adequate subsidy remains available for any needed loan increases.
-Notwithstanding the above-described subsidy percentage, the cumulative subsidy provided to any single recipient for projects ranked on this Small/Low Income priority list shall not exceed \$2,000,000.
+Projects ranked on this Priority List will be eligible to receive loan subsidy in the form of "principal forgiveness" equal to 80% of the total loan amount.
+After bids are received the subsidy amount will be adjusted, to reflect 80% of the amount resulting from subtraction of any included construction contingency from the total as-bid loan amount, provided adequate subsidy remains available for any needed loan increases.
+Notwithstanding the above-described subsidy percentage, the cumulative subsidy provided to any single recipient for projects ranked on this Subsidy priority list shall not exceed \$4,000,000.

-To insure that the "small/low income communities" have a dedicated source of loan funds and will not have to compete with larger/higher income communities for funding, the Department is setting aside \$21.9 million in available funds for qualifying projects in small/low income communities.
+To insure that the subsidy-eligible projects have a dedicated source of loan funds and will not have to compete with non-subsidy projects for funding, the Department is setting aside \$41 million in available funds for qualifying subsidy-eligible projects.
 However, subsidy fund availability for these projects will be limited as described in Section IV.D.6.
-Any subsidy funds in excess of the statutory minimum, which are not obligated for small/low income communities by September 15, 2022 may be released and made available to any eligible loan recipient on the regular or green "project" reserve priority list, or to any project on the FY-23 and After Planning List which is ready for loan award.
+Any subsidy funds in excess of the statutory minimum, which are not obligated for subsidy-eligible projects by September 15, 2023 may be released and made available as non-subsidy "base" loan funds to any eligible loan recipient on the Regular or Green Project Reserve priority list, or to any project on the FY-24 and After Planning List which is ready for loan award.